F-35 Full Mission Systems Coverage

 “[The F-35] brings an unprecedented sensor fusion with the radar and its optical capabilities, its data link capabilities and its radar warning receiver capabilities.
 It's going to be our multirole fighter for the Air Force and provide close-air support missions, offensive counter air, defensive counter air, suppression of enemy air defenses and the destruction of enemy air defenses.”

 —Lt.
 Col. Carl Schaefer, Joint Strike Fighter Integration Office

 Helmet Mounted Display Systems

 The F-35’s Helmet Mounted Display Systems provide pilots with unprecedented situational awareness.
-All the information pilots need to complete their missions – airspeed, heading, altitude, targeting information and warnings – is projected on the helmet’s visor, rather than on a traditional Heads-up Display.
+All the information pilots need to complete their missions – airspeed, heading, altitude, targeting information and warnings – is projected on the helmet’s visor, rather than on a traditional Heads-up Display on the canopy widescreen.

 Communications, Navigation and Identification (CNI) Avionics System